7 Problems That Invisalign® Corrects

 Having a set of pearly whites that line up beautifully is an enviable asset, but few of us are fortunate enough to have naturally aligned teeth.
 While straight teeth go a long way toward creating a great smile, they also promote better dental health, which is why so many people straighten their teeth.
 And, increasingly, people are turning to Invisalign® to get the job done quickly and discreetly.

-Recognizing the efficiency of this system, prosthodontist Dr. Negar Tehrani and Dr. Chang Yi at Aura Dentistry are pleased to make Invisalign available to our patients through our cosmetic dentistry services.
+Recognizing the efficiency of this system, prosthodontist Dr. Negar Tehrani and Dr. Chang Yi at McLean Aura Dentistry are pleased to make Invisalign available to our patients through our cosmetic dentistry services.
 In fact, Invisalign can correct most of the alignment issues (malocclusions) that traditional metal braces can correct, and we review seven of those issues here.

 1. Overbite